ABCD-ReproNim/exercises/break/downloadMRI.md

 ***

-9. Once the Data Package are ready to download, we can use the [NDA tools](https://github.com/NDAR/nda-tools) to download it.
+9. Once the Data Package is ready to download, we can use the [NDA tools](https://github.com/NDAR/nda-tools) to download it.
 The NDA tools are already installed and ready to use on the ABCD-ReproNim JupyterHub.
 The relvant command will be `downloadcmd`.
 Let's see what options `downloadcmd` has.
-Recall that the `!` in the code cell of a Jupyter notebook means to execute that command using shell.

 ```python
 ! downloadcmd -h
 ```

+Recall that the `!` in the code cell of a Jupyter notebook means to execute that command using shell.

 ***

-10. Our first usage of `downloadcmd` will use the Package ID to downloaded the associated package files.
+10. Our first usage of `downloadcmd` will use the Package ID to download the associated package files.
 Let's put the ABCDndar package into it's own directory.
 If you have already set up your NDA credentials to download the ABCD 3.0 Release, then `downloadcmd` will use the already stored credentials.

 ```python
 ! mkdir /home/jovyan/ABCDndar